 Our programs have a deep impact.
-For the past 100 years, we have provided the lion's share of primary and secondary education teachers to schools in our three service counties --San Francisco, Marin, and San Mateo.
-The vast majority of educators in San Francisco and San Mateo Counties who support students with speech, auditory or language disabilities have degrees or credentialing from San Francisco State University.
+For the past 100 years, we have provided the lion's share of primary and secondary education teachers to schools in our three service counties — San Francisco, Marin, and San Mateo.
+The vast majority of educators in San Francisco and San Mateo Counties who support students with speech, auditory, or language disabilities have degrees or credentials from San Francisco State University.

-Donating to SF State's Graduate School of Education is an investment into our entire community.
-Our commitment to diversity, expertise in non-traditional education, and education-for-all ethos ensures the health of our students, their families, and beyond.
+Donating to SF State's Graduate School of Education is an investment in our entire community.
+Our commitment to diversity, expertise in non-traditional education, and education-for-all ethos ensure the health of our students, their families, and beyond.

 Graduate College of Education Funding Initiatives